SivertSolum/goreblade/README.md

-# GOREBLADE: Unholy Survivors (yet another Vampire Survivors ripoff)
+# GOREBLADE (yet another Vampire Survivors ripoff)

 > *"They came for your soul... but you came for their butts."*